23-2-DSDN142/the-music-visualizer-CRUZMARI21/README.md

 A P5JS framework for running a simple music visualizer, intended as a creative coding I assignment.

 Song details:
-Title = A Sky Full of Stars
+Title = Heat Waves
-Artist = Coldplay
+Artist = Glass Animals